JDVila/MockLesson/Variables.md

 <br>
 Java can only put one value into a primitive variable, so Java will perform the math for you, to make things work.
 5 plus 10 is equal to 15, which means that the variable nuNumber is assigned the value of 15!<br>
 <br>
 But what if we wanted to see if certain values matched up?
 With the power of primitive variables combined, we can now do this!
-However, we will also need to use something called <b>Comparison Operators</b>:<br>
+However, we will also need to use something called...<br>
 <br>
+<h3>Comparison Operators</h3><br>